mfaustin/mfaustin.github.io/about.md

 #### Nature/Travel

-I enjoy travel and visiting natural areas.
+I enjoy traveling and visiting natural areas.

 Here are some places I've visited.